processone/ejabberd/CONTAINER.md

 Once it is fully started and healthy, a second container is created, and once ejabberd is started in it, it joins the first one.

-An account is registered in the first node when created, and it should exist in the second node after join.
+An account is registered in the first node when created (and we ignore errors that can happen when doing that - for example whenn account already exists), and it should exist in the second node after join.

 Notice that in this example the main container does not have access